Biology Challenge 2026

 Both papers are entirely online, so all students must have access to an internet-connected device, e.g. computer, laptop, tablet.

-Teachers are responsible for invigilating their students under normal examination conditions.
+Teachers are responsible for invigilating their students under normal examination conditions. in person.
 We verify that registering teachers are part of a legitimate school or examination centre.

 In advance of the competition dates, teachers will be sent administrator accounts, and instructions on how students can set up accounts.